Published: March 12, 2020; Last Updated: May 11, 2020

 - The American College of Cardiology (ACC) developed its COVID-19 Hub to educate the cardiovascular care teams who will be on the front lines of the COVID-19 response.
-Clinical guidance provided by the ACC covers several topics, including: the acute cardiac complications associated with COVID-19; the clinical implications for patients with underlying cardiac conditions; and recommendations for preparing cardiac care teams to treat patients with COVID-19.
+Guidelines on the site cover topics including definitions of essential and non-essential procedures, underuse of the emergency department by stroke and heart attack patients, cardiovascular complications in COVID-19 patients, and hydroxychloroquine and azithromycin toxicity.
 Other ACC resources on the hub include webinars on managing patients with the disease and recent research from areas hard-hit by COVID-19.
+In mid-April, the ACC’s CardioSmart patient initiative issued guidance to patients on when and how to seek help for symptoms of stroke and heart attack.

-- Most cardiovascular elective services were among types of procedures that CMS urged providers to consider postponing in clinical guidance.
-The guidance seeks to reduce spread of the virus while preserving capacity and equipment.
-The president of the Society for Cardiovascular Angiography and Intervention also recommended against elective cardiac procedures, and also issued recommendations for managing myocardial infarction (heart attack) in patients with confirmed or possible COVID-19.
+- The president of the Society for Cardiovascular Angiography and Intervention recommended against elective cardiac procedures during the pandemic, and also issued recommendations for managing myocardial infarction (heart attack) in patients with confirmed or possible COVID-19.
 The ACC has also published a list of tests and procedures that have the potential to be deferred.

-- For patient-friendly educational content, visit the American Heart Association’s Coronavirus Resources page or the ACC's CardioSmart site.
+- For patient-friendly educational content, visit the AHA's Coronavirus Resources page or the ACC's CardioSmart site.